Graduate Certificate

 “In the end we will conserve only what we love, and we will love only what we understand, and we will understand only what we are taught.” – Baba Dioum, Senegalese environmentalist, 1968

-The Sustainability & Resilience Education (SRE) Graduate Certificate is a 15-credit program that prepares formal (school-based) and informal (community-based) educators and graduates from any field to integrate place-based, local, global, indigenous knowledge and 21st Century sustainability research and literacies into their curriculum and instruction.
-It accomplishes this by providing a coherent set of education and content area courses spanning various disciplines–e.g., science, new literacies in particular eco-literacies, and cultural diversity.
-The program is based on research related to place-based, culturally sustaining professional development that provides real world interdisciplinary curricula.
-It integrates teaching and learning about natural and social systems towards the goal of actions oriented to more sustainable, resilient social ecosystems.
-The SRE Graduate Certificate is aligned with the University of Hawai‘iʻs mission to “be a global leader in the integration of sustainability in its teaching, research, operations and service… embrac[ing] both indigenous practitioners and global experts to advance Hawaiʻi’s stewardship and use of energy, food, water, land and sea for the well-being of the state and the world.”
+The Sustainability & Resilience Education (SRE) Graduate Certificate prepares formal (school-based) and informal (community-based) educators from any field to integrate place-based, local, global, Indigenous knowledge, and 21st Century sustainability research into their curriculum and instruction.
+It provides a set of sustainability-designated education courses spanning STEMM (science, technology, engineering, mathematics, medicine), eco-literacies, and cultural diversity.
+The program is grounded in research on place-based, culturally sustaining professional development that prepares educators to write and teach real-world, personally meaningful, interdisciplinary curricula culminating in actions for more sustainable, resilient social ecosystems.
+The SRE Graduate Certificate is aligned with the University of Hawai‘iʻs mission to “achieve global impact by … engagement in world-class research, scholarship and service that promotes the welfare and sustainability of Hawai‘i’s people and environment.
+Woven through all it does is an appreciation of and commitment to indigenous Hawaiian people, culture, values and wisdom.”

 The certificate may be earned with the MEd-CS or any other degree program, or as a certificate-only program.